 How Much are Bed Bug Claims Worth?

 Bed Bug claims can be worth a lot of money.
-Insurance companies try to settle these claims for “nuisance value,” by offering the claimant a small amount of money (usually somewhere between $200.00 and $800.00) in exchange for the signed release of liability.
-But these claims can be worth as much as $15,000 or more.
-Each claim is unique.
-That is why it is imperative to know the intricacies of bed bug law or get a lawyer who specializes in the field.
-The value of the claim will depend on the following factors:
+Insurance companies try to settle these claims for “nuisance value” by offering the claimant a small amount (usually between $200.00 and $800.00) in exchange for the signed release of liability.
+However, if you had to switch hotels due to the bed bug infestation, you may have incurred more than this in hotel fees alone.

-Seek an Experienced Bed Bug Attorney
+Seek an Experienced Florida Bed Bug Attorney

-Our skilled lawyers have the expertise you will need to secure the settlement that you deserve.
-The Law Offices of Prosper Shaked has years of experience when it comes to handling bed bug claims and ensuring that our clients receive the compensation that they need in order to pay off their medical expenses, lost wages, etc.
+Our skilled lawyers have the expertise you need to secure the settlement you deserve.
+Prosper Shaked Accident Injury Attorneys PA has years of experience when it comes to handling bed bug claims and ensuring that our clients receive the compensation that they need to pay off their medical expenses, lost wages, etc.